Introduction

 - Integration issues

-- Work closely with your IT department to ensure smooth integration
+- Collaborate closely with your IT department

-- Conduct thorough testing before full deployment
+- Test thoroughly before full deployment

-- Have a contingency plan for critical systems.
+- Have contingency plans for critical systems.

 - Low adoption rates